GabrieleGhisleni/EnergyProject/README.md

 ```
     -l, --sendload, default=True, type=bool,
     -b, --broker, default='localhost', choices=['localhost', 'aws'])
+    -m, --model_to_train, default=None, choices=['all', "wind", "hydro", "load", "thermal", "geothermal", "biomass", "photovoltaic"]
+    -a, --aug, default='yes'
     -r, --rate, default=12, type=int
 ```

 - Sendload is the principal function of this service, it is used to principally send the prediction of the Load (2 days on).
 - Broker is the mqtt broker to connect
 - Rate is the frequency of the Sendload expressed in hours
+- Model_to_train is an argument that can be used in case you want to train again the models (make you that you collect some data before)
+- Aug is related to model_to_train and is used to introduce some observation of the next month so to avoid problems (in particual when the month is ending).

 3. Services based on __*meteo_managers.py*__
 ```
     -c, --create_tables, default=False, type=bool